Insure.com ranks 2025’s best insurers. See the winners.

 How American Family scores on ease of service

 American Family ranked well in terms of ease of service, which includes access to policy documents and services.
-American Family had one of the higher scores in our survey, after Erie at 90% and State Farm and Travelers at 86%.
+American Family had a respectable score (83%) in our survey, but it was not as high as Erie.

 CompanyPercent of customers satisfied with the company’s ease of service